rdchin/bash-automatic-menu-creator/README.md

 # bash-automatic-menu-creator
-Automatically create a BASH menu from a few comment lines, to generate on-the-fly a menu with text CLI, or Dialog or Whiptail UI.
+Automatically create a BASH CLI menu from a few comment lines, to generate on-the-fly a menu with text CLI, or Dialog or Whiptail UI.